Chocolate Cake with Chocolate Sour Cream Frosting.

 There are a lot of steps in the preparation of this yummy recipe.
 However, this is the world of baking--ingredients need to be measured more carefully, and steps need to be followed for a beautiful and delicious result.
 And spending the time is sooo worth it for this particular recipe!

-The below recipe is for the plain cake only; I promise to post an awesome frosting recipe that goes perfectly with this cake.
+The below recipe is for the plain cake only; there's also a link to an awesome frosting recipe that goes perfectly with this cake (pictured above).
 Also, as you look at my pictures, please note that I have doubled the recipe.
 I bake two 9" rounds and three 8" rounds to make five layers for two different cakes.
 I usually make one kind of cake with one set of layers, and freeze the other set of layers for making the other kind of cake (I'll post that recipe, too!).
-Here goes...

 My Very Best Chocolate Cake